Wednesday, August 3, 2016

 “For instance, if the full chamber were in view at all times, councilors might feel obligated to remain in their seats throughout the meeting, which would mean that they would have to listen to debate and testimony rather than walk around chatting with the public, with city officials, and with each other.
 It would also limit the number of times they leave to make telephone calls or check on the Red Sox score.
 It might also decrease the number of trips to the bathroom, which became a source of laughter Monday night when one councilor was looking for a missing colleague.
 It might also limit the chatting, fooling around and laughter that now highlights Council meetings.”

 Mitch believed that the people’s right to know how their elected representatives conducted the public’s business outweighed any concerns over whatever inconveniences or personal embarrassments televising the meetings might cause.
 Under Ogulewicz’s leadership, the Special Committee voted to recommend that the meetings be televised on a regular basis.
 Soon the full Council adopted the recommendations by a vote of 8 to 1, with Vincent DiMonaco casting the sole dissenting vote.
-The first televised meeting went off without a hitch, despite taunting from Vinnie that many Councilors appeared to have bought fancy new outfits for their television debut.
+The first televised meeting went off without a hitch, despite taunting from Vinnie that several Councilors appeared to have bought fancy new outfits for their television debut.

 No comments: